jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/steps-to-dev-ms.md

     --prefix los --push-to-git=true
 ```

-* In the -gitops project, add a bootstrap folder with an ArgoProject definition.
+* In the -gitops project, add a `bootstrap` folder and add an `ArgoProject` definition so we will not use
+the `default` project.
 See example in [this project](https://raw.githubusercontent.com/jbcodeforce/rt-inventory-gitops/main/bootstrap/rt-inventory/argo-project.yaml).

   ```yaml
   apiVersion: argoproj.io/v1alpha1